CREWdecisions/elicitr/tests/testthat/_snaps/get_data.md

     Condition
       Error in `elic_cont_get_data()`:
       !
 Incorrect value for `var_types`:
-      x The incorrect short code is "q". i See "Variable Types" in `elicitr::elic_cont_get_data()`.
+      x "q" is not in the list of available short codes. i See "Variable Types" in `elicitr::elic_cont_get_data()`.

 ---